PierreMarion23/single-location-regression/README.md

 pip3 install -r requirements.txt
 ```

-## Reproducing the experiments of the paper
+## Reproducing the experiments of the main paper

 For the experiments of Section 2 (linear probing in BERT), run the notebook ```linear_probing.ipynb```.